NeuralSamurAI/ComfyUI-FluxPseudoNegativePrompt/readme.md

 # FluxPseudoNegative: A ComfyUI Node for Converting Negative Prompts to Positive Attributes

 FluxPseudoNegative is an advanced custom node for ComfyUI that converts negative prompts into positive ones.
 It's designed to enhance prompt engineering for image generation models that don't natively support negative prompts or where using negative prompts significantly increases generation time.
+So instead of hacking CFG we simply invert your negative words and find their antonyms!

+There are some promising techniques to get negative prompts working in Flux that will probably render this idea completely useless...
+But since I had already done the work I decided to complete at least a minimally viable node and ship it.

 ## Features